Vaasa riot

-The Vaasa riot took place on 4 June 1930 in Vaasa, Finland.
-The riot unfolded with a violent attack by radical members of the right wing Lapua Movement on Communist supporters and bystanders at a court house in Vaasa.
-No intervention was witnessed of the police, as the police stood watching the attack.
+The Vaasa riot took place on 4 June 1930 in Vaasa, Finland, when members of the far-right, anti-communist, fascist Lapua Movement violently attacked communist supporters and bystanders at a courthouse in Vaasa.
+Police did not intervene in the attack.

-There were no fatalities or serious injuries reported.
-However, in the aftermath of the attack, a Finnish member of parliament was kidnapped, beaten and later released.
+While there were no fatalities or serious injuries during the attack outside the courthouse, members of the Lapua Movement kidnapped Asser Salo, a Finnish member of Parliament, who they later violently beat before releasing.

-The Vaasa riot signalled the defeat of moderate elements in the Lapua movement which is popularly believed to stand for non-violence and rule of law.
-As the radicals gained control over the movement, the movement saw promotion of violence and political terror later that year.
+In the aftermath of the riot, the Finnish government blamed the attack on social democrats and ethnic Swedes, passed several anti-communist laws, and met with leadership of the Lapua Movement.
+The Vaasa riot signaled the defeat of moderate elements in the Lapua Movement, who were widely believed to stand for non-violence and the rule of law.
+As more radical elements gained control over the Lapua Movement, it began to focus more on acts of violence and political terror in the following months.

 Background

+The Lapua Movement was a far-right, anti-communist, and fascist movement founded by Vihtori Kosola in 1929.
+The movement was dissatisfied by the Finnish government and political center's tolerance of social democrats and communists after the 1918 Finnish Civil War.

-On 15 March 1930, at the second National Assembly of the Lapua movement, the moderate wing tried to curb the radicals.
+On 15 March 1930, at the second National Assembly of the Lapua Movement, the moderate wing tried to curb the radicals.
 At the end of the assembly, The Suomen Lukko was established, which called for opposition to communism through legal means.
 However, the association's activities could not contain the movement's radical followers from Ostrobothnia.